yohasebe/monadic-chat/docs/language-models.md

 MISTRAL_API_KEY=api_key
 ```

 Chat (Mistral) is an application that accesses the Mistral AI API to answer questions on a wide range of topics.
-Code Interpreter (Mistral) writes and executes program code.
+Coding Assistant (Mistral) assists in creating and extending code.

 <details>
 <summary>chat_mistral_app.rb</summary>